DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Assumptions and Limitations

 \section{Assumptions and Limitations}

 Our formulation makes several modeling assumptions.
 We consider one-to-one assignments with no preemption, and tasks are static in our experiments.
 EG-MARL assumes local, range-limited communication with multi-hop propagation, while the Online Assignment method operates under full centralized communication and serves as a baseline.
-The online subset enumeration is tractable only for small teams, and heuristic approximations would be required for larger deployments.
+We remark that the computational bottleneck of the Stochastic Online Assignment is dominated by the combinatorial enumeration term $\binom{N}{k}$, resulting in a complexity of $T = \mathcal{O} \left( \binom{N}{k} \cdot \text{Poly}(k) \right)$.
+This exponential dependence on the team size $N$ limits its practical use to systems with a small number of agents.
+In addition, we recognize the statistical bias from the testing samples.
+Finally, we acknowledge that the test environments for different team sizes were not held constant, which may introduce sample bias in the results across settings.

+Finally, we clarify that EG-MARL is not an approximation algorithm for the underlying Dec-POMDP, but rather an empirically EG-guided learning framework that uses the equilibrium solution only as a supervisory signal during training.